 What's the best Making Tax Digital software for a sole trader tradesperson?

-For most self-employed tradespeople, FreeAgent (free with NatWest, RBS, or Mettle business banking) or QuickBooks Sole Trader (around £10/month) are the most practical starting points.
+For most self-employed tradespeople, FreeAgent (free with NatWest, RBS, or Mettle business banking) or QuickBooks' entry-level Sole Trader plan are the most practical starting points.
 Both are Making Tax Digital-compliant, mobile-friendly, and straightforward to use without an accounting background.
 Xero is a solid option if you plan to grow a team or want more reporting depth.
 Ask your accountant what they use — it's much easier when you're both in the same system.
+Check current pricing on each vendor's website.

 If you want to get your business better set up digitally — invoicing, records, and a website that actually brings in enquiriesget in touch with Gary and we'll have a straightforward conversation about what makes sense for you.
 No jargon, no hard sell.